readysettech/readyset/README.md

 ---

 ## Project Status & Roadmap
-ReadySet is not yet production-ready.
+ReadySet is in a beta status.
 Our team is hard at work stabilizing the system.
 You can learn more about how we're approaching this and follow along on our progress below.

-We anticipate PostgreSQL support will be production ready by the end of 2023; MySQL support will follow from there.
+We anticipate PostgreSQL support (current beta) will be production ready by the end of 2023; MySQL support (currently alpha) will follow from there.

 | Project | Progress | Notes |
 | ----------- | ----------- | ----------- |